 We lived and worked in India for 11 years, working with a team of expatriate and Indian Christians to do church planting among Muslim peoples in North India.
 Over those 11 years, we helped with a large variety of Christian community development projects throughout South Asia.

 In 2006, the family moved back to the U.S. where Alan was director of a small non-profit marketing arm of his sending organization.
-He managed the buying of hand-crafted items from various groups around the world and selling those items and sending the profits back to the artisans themselves.
+He managed the buying of hand-crafted items from various groups around the world, selling those items and sending the profits back to the artisans.
 In 2012, God opened the door for the Bournes to start and lead an international resource team (with the same sending organization).
-This team helps to start new mission mobilizations and sending offices in a variety of countries to train and send people to other parts of the world to work on or start new teams.
-During this time the family was based in Thailand.
+This team helps start new mission mobilizations and sending offices in a variety of countries to train and send people to other parts of the world to work on or start new teams.
+During this time, the family was based in Thailand.
 In early 2016, the Bournes moved out of their first sending organization and began working with a new organization.
 Alan is the International Chairman of their International Leadership Team.
 This new organization works with local churches and Christian ministries to help them engage with refugee and displaced peoples initially through educating their children.
-In late 2016, the Bournes completed the adoption of their Thai son but cannot immigrate him into the U.S. until the fall of 2018.
-Feeling the need to be near their aging parents, they’ve decided to move closer to the U.S. and have transitioned to Mexico.
-The Bournes have two older daughters.
-The younger daughter is living in their family home in Colorado while she is working and attending Nursing School and certification in Special Education.
-Their older daughter is married and she and her husband live in Texas.
+In late 2016, the Bournes completed the adoption of their Thai son but could not immigrate him into the U.S. until the fall of 2018.
+Feeling the need to be near their aging parents, they decided to move closer to the U.S. and transitioned to Mexico.
+In 2019, the Bournes moved to Colorado.
+The Bournes also have two older daughters.